topo/mobile/README.md

 > 👍  done

 -   When posts are loading, show info ✍️
--   Add previous post button 😴
--   Change all images to svg components (see src/components/icons.js) ✍️
 -   Cleanup css to more dense file 😴
 -   Check if icons and splashscreens work, and if we could remove some 😴
 -   Stop and start timer, depending on status (menu open, posts loading...) 😴
+-   Block timer when holding finger on screen 😴
 -   Style change on category type 😴
 -   When post type is video, go to youtube video 😴
 -   Add 'advertising', a header that shows an announcement or something 😴
--   Images : ensure that all images are https, otherwise don't show them 😴
 -   Images : lazy loading, if possible ? 😴
 -   'serviceworker.js' : figure out how it works ✍️
--   Block timer when holding finger on screen 😴
 -   Load articles when offline (using api, means that there will be no links) 😴
--   Reload new posts on scroll up. 😴
+-   Reload new posts on scroll up. 😴v
--   Show status when offline 😴

 ## Version 0.1.0 - Alpha